lc-2025/accessibility-scanner/frontend/README.md

 - Linking to scanned resources for a live monitoring
 - Scanning results data management via pagination to improve performance and readability
 - User data input validation and REST timing-out for security concerns
-- Caching data fetched to improve overall
+- Components memoization where needed and caching of fetched data to improve overall performance

 ### Estimated Delivery Time